gbif/ipt/README.md

 The IPT user interface and wiki both need internationalisation, but it's a community effort and everyone is welcome to join.
 Full instructions aimed at translators can be found [here](HowToTranslate.wiki).

-Thanks to an enormous community effort, and by leveraging the power of the [Crowdin](https://crowdin.com/project/gbif-ipt) localisation tool, the user interface has already been translated into six different languages: English, French, Spanish, Traditional Chinese, Brazilian Portuguese, and Japanese.
+Thanks to an enormous community effort, and by leveraging the power of the [Crowdin](https://crowdin.com/project/gbif-ipt) localisation tool, the user interface has already been translated into seven different languages: English, French, Spanish, Traditional Chinese, Brazilian Portuguese, Japanese, and Russian.

 ####Acknowledgements